What Is Radiography?

 Radiography Job Outlook

-According to the Bureau of Labor Statistics (BLS), other key jobs within the field of radiography include cardiovascular technologists and technicians, diagnostic medical sonographers and nuclear medicine technologists.
-The BLS predicts job availability for radiologic and MRI technicians is expected to increase by 21% over the 2012-2022 decade, and opportunities for physicians and surgeons, including radiologists, are likely to expand by 18% over that period of time.
+According to the U.S. Bureau of Labor Statistics (BLS), other key jobs within the field of radiography include cardiovascular technologists and technicians, diagnostic medical sonographers and nuclear medicine technologists.
+The BLS predicts job availability for radiologic and MRI technicians is expected to increase by 9% over the 2014-2024 decade, and opportunities for physicians and surgeons, including radiologists, are likely to expand by 14% over that period of time.
 Job seekers who have experience with more than one diagnostic imaging tool will have the best chances for employment.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: